Philadelphia Chapter STEERING Committee

 Fatima is retired following a more than 30 year career in Information Technology in the pharmaceutical, Computer sciences and Manufacturing markets.
 The last 13 years at GSK directing global infrastructure and hosting services.
 Fatima lives in Downingtown with her husband, Bob, has 4 grown children and 2 grand children.
 She spends her time with family, friends and, most of all, the 2 grandchildren.
 She loves to travel, read, walk and bake and enjoys planning community events and activities.
 Until recently, she was busy with transition and multiple health projects.

 Jean Brubaker – EventsAfter starting her career as a professional cellist, Jean went on to work as an administrator (public relations and marketing) for various arts organizations in New York, Washington and Baltimore.
 She came to Philadelphia in 1986 to work as Director of Marketing for The Philadelphia Orchestra followed by fundraising and marketing in The Children's Hospital of Philadelphia's Division of Oncology.
 She also is a photographer.
 Currently Jean works as a guide for The Philadelphia Museum of Art.
-Her free time is devoted to her college-aged son, Alexander, dog Alberto and to biking and other athletic adventures.
+Her free time is devoted to her son, Ace and his new wife Samantha, dog Alberto and to biking and other athletic adventures.

 Carol Cunningham - Giving Circle

 Carol grew up in the Lake District in England and has studied in UK, France and the US.

 Carol is a Global Leadership Consultant in cross-cultural communications.
 She is President of the Cunningham Consulting which focuses on supporting global growth through understanding the intricacies and impact of culture and cultural differences.
 For 25 years she has provided consulting, training, and coaching services to global companies.